Close Search

 Colorado Hunting Point Structure

 Colorado has a true preference point system for elk, deer, antelope, and bear.
-For those species, permits are allocated to the applicants with the most preference points within the non-resident quota.
+For those species, permits are allocated to applicants with the most preference points within the non-resident quota.
 There is no maximum number of preference points for these species.

-There is a slightly modified point system for moose, Rocky Mountain bighorn sheep, and mountain goat, and it is optional.
+There is a slightly modified point system for moose, rocky mountain bighorn sheep, and mountain goat, and it is optional.
 For those species, you are awarded a preference point for the first three years you apply.
-The maximum preference points you can build is 3.
-You must apply and build 3 preference points before you are actually entered into the draw.
-After you have 3 points, you are entered into the drawing and permits are randomly allocated.
-A weighted point will be awarded for each year you apply and are unsuccessful in the drawing after that if you opt in and pay the point fee.
-Weighted points increase your probability of being drawn.
-It is calculated by converting your application number into a different, random application number, then dividing that new application number by the amount of weighted points you have plus one.
-This generates another new application number.
-Applications are sorted by this new number from lowest to highest, and low numbers for each hunt code are awarded licenses.
+You must build three preference points before you are actually entered into the draw.
+After you have three points, you can enter the drawing and permits are randomly allocated.
+If you are unsuccessful in the drawing, a weighted point can be awarded if you opt in and pay the point fee of $100.
+In this weighted preference system, your six-digit application number is converted to a new number determined by your weighted point total, plus one.
+(If you have zero weighted preference points, your application number is simply divided by one.)
+After the conversion, the lowest application numbers are then awarded licenses.
+As an example, if you have one weighted point, your application number will be divided by two, giving you greater chance of having a lower converted application number and therefore improving your odds of scoring a tag.
 There isn’t a point system for Desert bighorn sheep.

-Colorado Hunting Draw Odds
+Colorado Big Game Draw Odds

 Colorado Hunting Youth Information